 - National Insurance payments The National Insurance payment threshold for 2017-2018 is £8,164 for the year – so if you keep your salary below this threshold, you won’t have to pay NIC.
 However, if you wish to increase your dividends to offset this lower salary, you’ll need to check whether this saving will offset the tax you’ll pay on additional dividends.

 - Claiming employment allowance For 2017-2018, those that are eligible to claim employment allowance will not have to pay the first £3,000 of employers national insurance.
-If this applies to you, the chances are it will be more tax-efficient for you to take a salary that includes all of your personal allowance, up to £11,500.
+If this applies to you, the chances are it will be more tax-efficient for you to take a salary that includes all of your personal allowances, up to £11,500.

-- Tax-efficient investments Don’t forget there are a number of tax-efficient investments out there that offer large allowances for tax-free savings – for example, for 2017-2018 the ISA allowance is £20,000, and for pensions it is £40,000.
+- Tax-efficient investments Don’t forget there are a number of tax-efficient investments out there that offer large allowances for tax-free savings – for example, for 2017-2018 the ISA allowance is £20,000, and for pensions, it is £40,000.
 Be strategic about how you use these investments; your ISA allowance can be maxed out by combining a cash ISA, stocks and shares ISA, and the finance ISA.
 By making effective use of your entitlement to tax-free savings, it is possible to avoid additional tax hikes completely.

 Drawing your profit out